liucijaad/secureYAC/docs/proposal/proposal.md

 ### Introduction

 The primary objective of this project is to offer an open-source, non-profit secure messaging application.
-With this applicaiton, the users will be able to set up private encrypted chats over Local Area Network and exchanges messages, images and files.
+With this application, users will be able to set up private encrypted peer-to-peer connections for secure communication.
+As a minimum, the application will support LAN-based communication for testing purposes, but the focus will be on building a distributed P2P network for messaging, image sharing, and file transfers.

 ### Outline

-Our proposed project aims to develop a secure messaging application that allows users to communicate privately by using peer-to-peer connections, with no external server involved.
-The application will feature encrypted messaging, image sharing, and file transfers, ensuring that all data exchanged remains confidential and is only accessible to the intended users.
+Our proposed project aims to develop a secure messaging application that allows users to communicate privately via peer-to-peer connections, with no external server involved.
+This will offer a distributed architecture, allowing users to initiate private chats and exchange encrypted messages, images, and files.
+Our application will ensure confidentiality by encrypting and decrypting data on both ends.

 ### Background

-The inspiration for this project came from general interest in cybersecurity, cryptography, and privacy.
-With data leaks from the big companies become more common and public, data privacy concerns and the mistrust in the corporations  that offer the mainstream messaging applications, there is a need for a simple, lightweight, open-source messaging application.
+The inspiration for this project came from our general interest in cybersecurity, cryptography, and privacy.
+With huge data leaks becoming more common and public, increasing data privacy concerns and the mistrust in the corporations that offer the mainstream messaging applications, there is a need for a simple, lightweight, open-source messaging application.
+With this project we aim to address the need for enhanced privacy and security in communication.

 ### Achievements